Darkness family affair as depression and insomnia begin to haunt Janet.

 Nevertheless she appreciated the friendship that had grown between them and the understatement was not entirely lost.
 Sam was one of the few who understood when Janet burst into tears for no obvious reason.

 The only doctor that Janet really trusted was the little gynaecologist.
 Most of her friends had a ‘I told you so, how could you have been so stupid?’ look in their eyes, but the diminutive Dr Tomlinson was more compassionate.

-‘Janet, you really need professional counselling.
-You’ve been through some terrible shocks and there is no point in being in denial.’
+‘Janet, you really need professional counseling.
+You have been through some terrible shocks and there is no point in being in denial.’

-‘Please, not that awful woman again.
+‘Please, do not send me to that awful woman again.
 Do you think some pills might help?’

 ‘Sam, I hear Justice is looking for a legal secretary with experience.
-They haven’t yet advertised the post but why not go and apply.
-I’ll put in a good word for you.’
+They have not yet advertised the post but why not go and apply?
+I will put in a good word for you.’

 Sam got the job.
-Relieved of her own stress, Sam finally noticed that Janet’s weight was dipping.
-‘What’s happening Janet?
-Your face is looking so drawn and … are you losing weight?’
+Relieved of her own stress, she finally noticed that Janet’s weight was dipping.

-‘I’ve lost a few kilos, Sam.
-Not too many,’ she lied.
+‘I have lost a few kilograms, Sam; not too many,’ she lied.
 It was in fact approaching 10 kg.
-‘Don’t you worry, Sam.
-I’ll be fine and I’m so glad you’ve got the job.
-That’s wonderful.’
+‘Don’t you worry.
+I will be fine and I am so glad you have got the job.
+That is wonderful.’

-It wasn’t fine.
+It was not fine.
 Within a few weeks Santie had to make a most difficult phone call, to someone she detested.
 When the secretary answered, she said: ‘This is Miss Veenstra.
 Could I speak to Dr Tomlinson quite urgently about one of his patients?
 Janet Twycross.’

 ‘Leave me your number, Miss Veenstra, and I will ask Dr Tomlinson to phone you back.’